disclaimer

 • First and last names of the offender

 Persons who wish to go directly to the incarceration facility must confirm the right address.
 The offender locator tab leads users to the database.
 The information available here is limited to the status of the offender.
-Mugshots are not available unless upon meeting specific eligibility requirements.
+Mugshots are not available unless you meet specific eligibility requirements.
 Also, case histories of inmates in state prisons are closed to public access.

-To get physical copies, contact the Office of the Attorney General of South Dakota.
-Here, records of arrests and prison entries available.
-A request for copies will require filling out and submitting an authorization and release form.
+For physical copies, contact the Office of the Attorney General of South Dakota.
+Here, records of arrests and prison entries are available.
+To request copies, you must fill out and submit an authorization and release form.
 There is a $24 processing fee for searches.

-County and city jail records are much easier to access by going to the sheriff’s or police department with oversight of the facility.
+County and city jail records are much easier to access by going to the sheriff's or police department, which oversees the facility.
 Otherwise, go to the county or city website and look for the law enforcement agency page.
 Some counties maintain an electronic register online.
 If not, there should be guidelines on how to get copies on the website.
-Either way, it directs an inquirer on how to get physical copies.
-Note that mugshot copies are closed from public access.
+Either way, it directs an inquirer to how to get physical copies.
+Note that mugshot copies are closed to public access.

 How Can I Find an Inmate for Free in South Dakota?

-South Dakota provides free access to viewing records either in person or remotely through an internet compatible device.
+South Dakota provides free access to viewing records either in person or remotely through an internet-compatible device.
 Requests for physical copies or to search for details of prison information about an inmate will attract a payment if the request is going to the Office of the Attorney General.
-The same goes for a request for physical copies.
 Otherwise, access to inmate records in South Dakota is mostly free.

 How to Find Old Inmate Records in South Dakota

-Old inmate records include those that have exceeded the retention date.
-Retention time is eight years from the release of the inmates.
-These files remain in a particular place within the incarceration facility in South Dakota, along with inactive health records.
+Old inmate records include those that have exceeded the retention date, which is eight years from the inmates' release.
+These files, along with inactive health records, remain in a particular place within the incarceration facility in South Dakota.

 How do I Find Inmate Death Records in South Dakota?

-If an inmate’s death is because of natural reasons such as health problems, the Department of Corrections reports them to the Office of Vital Records like every other death.
-To put it differently, the office of the vital records statistics in South Dakota will hold dead inmates’ records.
-It’s a little different if the death of the inmate is because of the court execution sentence.
-The death penalty is still in force as capital punishment for first-degree murders in South Dakota.
-Their records are available both on their website and upon request at the agency.
+If an inmate's death is due to natural reasons, such as health problems, the Department of Corrections reports them to the Office of Vital Records like every other death.
+To put it differently, the office of the vital records statistics in South Dakota will hold the records of deceased inmates.
+It's a little different if the inmate's death is because of the court's execution sentence.
+The death penalty is still in force as capital punishment for first-degree murderers in South Dakota.
+Their records are available on their website and upon request at the agency.

 How do I Conduct a Federal Prison Inmate Search?

-All federal prisons across the United States under the watch and management of the Federal Bureau of Prisons.
-All notes of information about inmates in these facilities enter a centralized database.
-It means that anyone anywhere with the right search terms may look up a federal inmate.
+All federal prisons across the United States are under the watch and management of the Federal Bureau of Prisons.
+All notes of information about inmates in these facilities are entered into a centralized database.
+It means that anyone, anywhere, with the right search terms may look up a federal inmate.
 The Inmate Locator tab on the Bureau of Prisons website provides one-stop access to search by name or identification number.
 Searches by identification number are more reliable than by name since identification numbers are unique to each inmate.
-Federal prisoners get committed to the institutions by at least one of four federal agencies.
-Each of these agencies has a unique code for identifying which prisoner is a product of their investigation.
+Federal prisoners are committed to the institutions by at least one of four federal agencies.
+Each agency has a unique code for identifying which prisoner is a product of their investigation.
 They are:

 • Federal Bureau of Investigation (FBI)